 Example: a 2000-gallon pond with a waterfall three feet above the surface would need a pump that is at least 2200 gph or perhaps 2500 gph.
 A pond professional can help you choose what’s right for your specific setup.

-I also always have a spare pump on hand in case my current one fails for any reason.
 This is not terrible in the warmer months but can be tragic in winter.
-You have to keep the water circulating to ensure fish and frogs survive.
+During winter, you have to keep the water circulating to ensure fish and frogs survive.
 If the water freezes, they are toast.

 9Aquatic Plants